 Many explanations for Weber’s law have been proposed over the years.
 Although they can all account for Weber’s findings, no experimental test had been found to identify which model was correct.
 Thus, the puzzle of a mathematical explanation of Weber’s law remained open.

-Now, a team of researchers at the Champalimaud Centre for the Unknown in Lisbon, Portugal, has discovered that Weber’s Law can be described as the consequence of a new psychophysical rule involving the time that it takes to make a choice, not just the outcome of the decision.
+Now, a team of researchers at the Champalimaud Center for the Unknown in Lisbon, Portugal, has discovered that Weber’s Law can be described as the consequence of a new psychophysical rule involving the time that it takes to make a choice, not just the outcome of the decision.
 The team has shown that this new rule is sufficient to derive a unique and accurate mathematical model describing the cognitive process underlying Weber’s Law.
 Their results are described in an article published in the scientific journal Nature Neuroscience.

 Time is key